Xecantur/genfile/Readme.md

 old thing thousands of times, it can also generate bare files with custom
 #include/import's for C,C++ and python respectively(in the future it should handle
-perl,lua,ruby, and perhaps rust, and maybe some odds and ends after a common syntax for describing formats has been written)
+perl,lua,ruby, and perhaps rust, and maybe some odds and ends after a common syntax for describing formats has been written) I do intend to add support for other common files such as Makefiles and perhaps Licenses as well.